dmarcosl/spring-ai-mcp-demo/README.md

 The agent exposes a REST API with two endpoints: one that lists all available tools from each MCP, and another that accepts a prompt, selects the most relevant tool automatically, executes it, and returns the result.

+On top of that, it includes a frontend in Angular 20.3.10 that consumes the agent API and renders dynamic visualizations using Chart.js and Angular Material CDK Table.

 ---

 ## 🐳 Run with Docker